denoland/manual/getting_started/setup_your_environment.md

 Because most people work in mixed environments, the extension does not enable a workspace as _Deno enabled_ by default, and it requires that the `"deno.enabled"` flag to be set.
-You can change the settings yourself, or you can choose `Deno: Initialize Workspace Configuration` from the command pallet to enable your project.
+You can change the settings yourself, or you can choose `Deno: Initialize Workspace Configuration` from the command palette to enable your project.

 More information can be found in the
 [Using Visual Studio Code](../vscode_deno.md) section of the manual.